Organized Fraud Attorney in Miami, FL

-If you or a loved one has been arrested or is being investigated for Organized Fraud, it is critical to consult with an experienced Miami organized fraud attorney as soon as possible to ensure that your rights are protected.
-You need the counsel of an experienced lawyer to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+If you or a loved one has been arrested or investigated for organized fraud in Miami-Dade County, it is critical to consult with an experienced Miami organized fraud attorney as soon as possible to ensure your rights are protected.
+You need the counsel of an experienced fraud crimes attorney to guide you through the process and maximize your chances of resolving your case with a favorable outcome.

 What is Organized Fraud?

-In order to prove the charge of Organized Fraud, the prosecutor has to prove two elements:
+Under the Florida Communications Fraud Act (Florida Statute 817.034), to prove the criminal charge of organized fraud, the prosecutor must prove two elements:

 1. That the defendant engaged in a scheme to defraud.